Reasoning and Learning Lab

 About the Lab

-The lab is led by Professor Fredrik Heintz, who also serves as Head of the AIICS Division, Director of WASP's Graduate School, Program Director of WASP-ED, and Director of LiU's AI initiative.
+The lab is led by Professor Fredrik Heintz, who also serves as Head of the AIICS Division, Director of WASP's Graduate School, Program Director of WASP-ED, Coordinator of the EU TAILOR network and TrustLLM project, and Director of LiU's AI initiative.

 Research Areas